m0n0x41d/m0n0x41d.github.io/_posts/2023-11-28-Serious-talks-about-API-Versioning.md

 **Set version in the custom header or query parameters**:

-It is as simple as it sounds – we are kindly ~~*forcing*~~ ask our users to include a specific header, for example, `X-API-VERSION`, in every request they make to our API.
-Or a query parameter.
-The content of such a header could be anything, usually, it is a datestamp or a version number.
+It is as simple as it sounds – we kindly ~~*forcing*~~ ask our users to include a specific header, for example, `X-API-VERSION`, in every request they make to our API.
+The same might be achieved with a query parameter.
+The content of such a header/parameter could be anything; usually, it is a date stamp or a version number.

 **Versioned Media Types**: